ReFreezed/HotParticles/README.txt

         function).

     Text( string )
-        Output a string.
+        Output a raw string.
 This function can be used to output anything, including binary data.

 Values: